 Performance-Based Credit

-The District shall award standards-based, performance-based credits for high school subjects to be applied toward graduation.
-Credit shall be awarded for:
+The District may award standards-based, performance-based credits toward high school graduation for:

-Standards-based course work that constitutes satisfactory demonstration of learning in any high school course approved for performance-based credit, consistent with Kentucky Administrative Regulation;
+Standards-based course work that constitutes satisfactory demonstration of learning in any high school course consistent with 704 KAR 3:305;

 Standards-based course work that constitutes satisfactory demonstration of learning in a course for which the student failed to earn credit when the course was taken previously;

-Standards-based portfolios, senior year or capstone projects;
+Standards-based portfolios, projects, or capstones;

 Standards-based online or other technology mediated courses;

-Standards-based dual credit or other equivalency courses; and
+Standards-based dual credit or other equivalency courses; or

 Standards-based internship, cooperative learning experience, or other supervised experience in the school and the community.

-Students requesting performance-based credit to apply toward graduation shall make application to the Principal/designee.

 Course Description and Assessment

 Performance-based course descriptions shall be developed by teachers in areas for which they are certified and reflect needs indicated in the student’s Individual Learning Plan (ILP).
 The content standards of performance-based courses shall be documented to align with the Kentucky Summative Assessment, Kentucky Academic Standards, and Kentucky Academic Expectations.